Functions Development Guidelines

 For the On Request event type, the request

-object has only one method json()
+object has only one method called json()

-, a response
+, and the response

 object only has send()

 .
-For detailed attributes refer to On Request.
+For detailed attributes, refer to On Request.

 On Interval

-The On Interval function should have the following structure:
+The On Interval Function should have the following structure:

 export default (event) => {